 But live video also requires some showmanship and drama.
 Personal engagement via video is hard (and more than a little awkward the first time around).
 Practice your on-camera presence.
 Charisma is a must.

 If you’re going to partner with a media outlet, make sure you both know the ground rules of how the video will be used.
 Who has rights to it?
 Has this content shown up anywhere else?

 In order to get the big media push, you need something original that’s hard to get anywhere else—great guests, behind-the-scenes footage and yes, exclusivity.
 So keep that in mind as you shop around your video ideas.

 Want to know how to put live video to work for you?
-Contact Chris Cherry, Director of Client Services, at firstname.lastname@example.org or call us at 973-850-7329.
+Contact Chris Cherry, Chief Engagement Officer, at firstname.lastname@example.org or call us at 973-850-7329.